Ilkay943/Mit-PacMan-Exercise/README.md

 # Mit-PacMan-Exercise

+## Discription

-In this exercise we create Pac Man as much as we want with the Add PacMan button.
+In this exercise we create Pac-Mans and we can move them between borders.We can create as much as we want.

-Also we can start the Pac Man moves between two borders.

-In this exercise we studyied to make Pac Man move in certain borders and create buttons that starts the movements of the Pac Man.
+## How to Run

+You should first clone the repository.
+Open the index.html in your web browser
+Click the 'Create Pac-man' and 'Play' buttons.